makersacademy/rps-challenge/README.md

 2. Create a `Game` class to control the flow of the game.
 Another post request is used to ask player 1 to start the game.
 This will redirect them to where they can make their move.

+3. The Player class will be responsible for selecting moves and storing those moves.
+In order to pass the feature tests, each move selection redirects to a different route so now I will need to consolidate all move selections to one route called '/outcome'

 ### Installation

 Install Bundler and the relevant gems with the below commands: